How Many Blogs Are Published Per Day? (2024 Update)

 How Many Blog Posts Are Published A Day?

-Key Statistics
+Key Statistics (2024)

-Still, this data varies.
-For instance, in December 2018, 136,185,666 blog posts were published.
-That means that every day of December, WordPress users published 4,393,086 new blog posts.
+Indeed, the number of blogs published daily may extend even further.
+In December 2018, 136,185,666 blog posts were published, which means that, in every day of December, WordPress users published 4,393,086 new blog posts (WebTribunal, 2018).

 Although WordPress is one of the most widely used blogging platforms, other popular ones publish millions of blog posts each year.